Skip to main content

 Strategy tips

-#- Neglecting to sign the petition can lead to processing delays or outright rejection.
+• Neglecting to sign the petition can lead to delays or even rejection.

-- Failure to include a complete English translation for documents not originally in English can lead to processing delays.
+• Failing to include a complete English translation for documents not originally in English may result in processing delays.

-- Inadequately demonstrating extreme hardship could lead to delays or denial.
+• Inadequate demonstration of extreme hardship could lead to delays or denial of the petition.

 Sources for this section